 Karen Plummer MBACP, DipHE Psychodynamic Counselling

-People come to therapy for many reasons including anxiety, depression, bereavement and low self-esteem.
-Others may be experiencing relationship difficulties, or wish to gain a better understanding of themselves and why they think, feel and behave as they do.
-Seeing a counsellor can help you resolve what's troubling you and move forward into greater well-being and enjoyment of life.
+People come to therapy for many reasons including anxiety, depression, relationship difficulties, low self-esteem and bereavement.
+Others wish to gain a better understanding of themselves and why they think, feel and behave as they do.
+Seeing a counsellor can help you understand what's troubling you and allow you to move forward into greater well-being, a happier you and enjoyment of life.

-As a counsellor I aim to provide an empathic, supportive, safe, strictly confidential and non-judgemental space for you to explore and make sense of your thoughts and emotions from your individual perspective.
+As a counsellor I provide an empathic, supportive, safe, strictly confidential and non-judgemental space for you to explore and make sense of your thoughts and emotions from your individual perspective.

 Psychodynamic theory focuses on both the past and the present.
 The psychodynamic approach looks at how important the role of the unconscious and past experiences are on influencing our current behaviour.
 Together we will work towards a better understanding of where your problems have originated and how to deal with them and look to the future.